 at the Children’s Museum

 Bring your little ones to the Children’s Museum of Virginia and watch as they learn through experience.
 Gaze at the stars in the Beazley Planetarium and find your whole family transported from Portsmouth to far away planets and solar systems.
 The Children’s Museum is a fun place for children to imagine, explore and discover!

-Enjoy a Show at the Union Bank & Trust Pavilion
+Enjoy a show at the

 It’s no surprise that a historic town like Portsmouth has some great museums.
 From art to trains, there’s something for everyone.
 You can visit the Portsmouth Art & Cultural Center, the Railroad Museum of Virginia, or the Jewish Museum & Cultural Center and enjoy a unique museum experience.